Persephone: In Orphism

 Evidence from both the Orphic Hymns and the Orphic Gold Leaves demonstrate that Persephone was one of the most important deities worshiped in Orphism.
 In the Orphic religion, gold leaves with verses intended to help the deceased enter into an optimal afterlife were often buried with the dead.
 Persephone is mentioned frequently in these tablets, along with Demeter and Euklês, which may be another name for Plouton.
 The ideal afterlife destination believers strive for is described on some leaves as the "sacred meadows and groves of Persephone".
 Other gold leaves describe Persephone's role in receiving and sheltering the dead, in such lines as "I dived under the kolpos [portion of a Peplos folded over the belt] of the Lady, the Chthonian Queen", an image evocative of a child hiding under its mother's apron.

 In Orphism, Persephone is believed to be the mother of the first Dionysus.
 In Orphic myth, Zeus came to Persephone in her bedchamber in the underworld and impregnated her with the child who would become his successor.
 The infant Dionysus was later dismembered by the Titans, before being reborn as the second Dionysus, who wandered the earth spreading his mystery cult before ascending to the heavens with his second mother, Semele.
 The first, "Orphic" Dionysus is sometimes referred to with the alternate name Zagreus (Ζαγρεύς).
 The earliest mentions of this name in literature describe him as a partner of Gaia and call him the highest god.
 The Greek poet Aeschylus considered Zagreus either an alternate name for Hades, or his son (presumably born to Persephone).
-Scholar Timothy Gantz noted that Hades was often considered an alternate, cthonic form of Zeus, and suggested that it is likely Zagreus was originally the son of Hades and Persephone, who was later merged with the Orphic Dionysus, the son of Zeus and Persephone, owing to the identification of the two fathers as the same being.
+Scholar Timothy Gantz noted that Hades was often considered an alternate, chthonic form of Zeus, and suggested that it is likely Zagreus was originally the son of Hades and Persephone, who was later merged with the Orphic Dionysus, the son of Zeus and Persephone, owing to the identification of the two fathers as the same being.
 However, no known Orphic sources use the name "Zagreus" to refer to Dionysus.
 It is possible that the association between the two was known by the 3rd century BC, when the poet Callimachus may have written about it in a now-lost source.
-In Orphic myth, the Eumenides are attributed as daughters of Persephone and Zeus.
+In the Orphic Hymns, the Eumenides are daughters of Persephone and Hades.
 Whereas Melinoë was conceived as the result of rape when Zeus disguised himself as Hades in order to mate with Persephone, the Eumenides' origin is unclear.